Editors Reads

 Editors Reads Verdict

-Tolstoy's supreme achievement, and by many accounts the greatest novel ever written.
-Its portrait of human psychology — the way passion warps perception, the way social convention destroys what it cannot accommodate — is without equal.
-Anna and Levin are among literature's most fully realised creations.
+Tolstoy's supreme achievement and by many accounts the greatest novel ever written.
+Its portrait of how passion warps perception, and how social convention destroys what it cannot accommodate, is without equal in any literature.

 4.9